 APA will instruct the vehicle to stop once a large enough space is found.
 Follow the displayed instructions.
-Shift to R (Reverse) to engage automatic steering.
+When instructed to drive in reverse, shift to R (Reverse) to engage automatic steering.
 The steering wheel will vibrate briefly as a reminder to remove hands from the steering wheel.
-APA uses idle speed and braking to park.
-If idle speed is not sufficient, gently press the accelerator.
-Check surroundings and be prepared to stop to avoid vehicles, pedestrians, or objects not detected by the system.
-In case the driver brakes, APA will not disengage.
-Manual steering by the driver automatically disengages APA.
-Vehicle speed is limited to a maximum of 5 km/h (3 mph) during the parking maneuver.
+Check surroundings and continue braking or accelerating as needed, and be prepared to stop to avoid vehicles, pedestrians, or objects.
+If the vehicle exceeds 10 km/h (6 mph), APA is automatically disengaged.

 A progress arrow displays the status of the parking maneuver.
 Depending on the space size, additional maneuvers may be required, and there will be additional instructions.
 When changing gears, allow the automatic steering to complete before continuing the parking maneuver.
 APA will beep and display a PARKING COMPLETE message.
-Apply the brakes and place the vehicle in P (Park).
+Secure the vehicle against rolling away by applying parking brake.